 As we age we lose volume in the cheeks.
 This can cause the cheeks to flatten or sag, which can in turn emphasise bags under the eyes and nasolabial folds.
+At Cityskin Melbourne we use dermal fillers to replace the lost volume and give a more youthful appearance.
+Sometimes treating cheek volume can improve the appearance of the ‘tear trough‘.

 As a general rule, we recommend using at least 1.0 ml dermal filler to each cheek to replace volume.
 A thicker, longer lasting filler can be used in the cheek area.
-Bianca Quon from Cityskin discusses how to treat a 30 year old patient’s cheeks with dermal fillers.
+Bianca Quon from Cityskin Melbourne discusses how to treat a 30 year old patient’s cheeks with dermal fillers.

 How much cheek filler do most people need?